orkitec/orkitec.github.io/_pages/about.md

 Technology from planet ork?
 Something with dragons?

-The name actually does not stand for anything specific it originated of a nickname I used ages ago and I picket it when I officially registered as a business.
+The name actually does not stand for anything specific it originated of a nickname I used ages ago and I picked it when I officially registered as a business.

 ## Who is orkitec?

-Hi I'm Steffen the founder of orkitec but you could also say I am orkitec since this is a one man show.
+Hi I'm [Steffen](/steffen) the founder of orkitec.

 <img src="/assets/images/headexplode_400x400.png" alt="Steffen">